iangilfillan/mariadb-help_contents/README.md

 ## Additional scripts
-- 'check_csv.py' creates text files containing urls found in 'new_help_tables' but not 'kb_urls.csv' and visa versa
+- 'check_csv.py' creates text files containing urls found in 'fill_help_tables' but not 'kb_urls.csv' and visa versa

 - 'run_tests.py' Runs the tests found in the the tests directory and prints the results